colinSchofield/go-covid/README.md

 9. cd ../go-src
 10. make update
  ```
- **Note**: It can be quite an **expensive** option to run an AWS EKS.
-This may be avoided by either running your application locally, using `make run` or inside a minikube installation.
+ **Note**: It can be quite an **expensive** option to run an AWS EKS installation.
+This may be avoided by either running your application locally, using `make run`, or inside a minikube installation.

 ### Further Readings